-- 1. Windows in non 'regularly occupied' areas. - Example: a college dormitory with an entry lobby and no seating, or a hallway in a school with only transient occupants. - 2.
-ADA doors. - 3.
-For windows greater than 6' in height: Where window comfort cannot be met through performance U-value, supplementary heat at the perimeter may be used to meet the comfort criteria.
-Using supplementary perimeter heating will impact the source energy and may be calculated as follows. - Calculate a heat demand (Btu): (U-proposed U-criterion) x A-window x HDD65 x 24h/day = Heating Demand Comfort (Btu) - 2.
-Heating Demand Comfort divided by site efficiency of the supplemental heating system e.g. 100% for electric resistance or 80% for gas/hydronic. - 3.
-Apply the correct source energy factor based on the fuel type.
+- 3. For windows and non-ADA doors greater than 6' in height review rules below and review Section I-1.3. - 1.
+Where window comfort cannot be met through the performance U-value, providing active heat at the perimeter may be used to meet the comfort criteria. - 2.
+The location of the perimeter heating is an important consideration and must be located within 3 feet in plan (1 meter) of the window. - 3.
+Perimeter heating may be provided from two distinct sources: - Primary heat source - Supplementary heat source - Using supplementary perimeter heating will impact the source energy and may be calculated as follows. - Calculate a heat demand (Btu): (U-proposed U-criterion) x Window Area (sf) x HDD65 x 24h/day = Heating Demand Comfort (Btu) - Heating Demand Comfort divided by site efficiency of the supplemental heating system e.g. 100% for electric resistance or 80% for gas/hydronic. - Apply the correct source energy factor based on the fuel type. - Account for the additional energy use under System > Distribution > Supportive device / auxiliary energy.
+The device type should be set to 'Other' and the Energy demand should be input in watts with the Period of operation set to 1 khr/yr.